yu-lab-vt/AQuA2-Cloud/readme.md

 We host a publicly available deployment of this service in our datacenter at Virginia Tech.
 You can access the service login page at https://yulab.vt.domains/AQuA2/

 After creating an account, simply email one of the contacts listed in the resultant contact page to have your account activated.
+This is to protect our computational/storage resources from misuse.
 Sample data is provided for testing and evaluation.

 ## Basic Usage

-A basic guide for getting started with some provided sample data is available at (https://github.com/yu-lab-vt/AQuA2-Cloud/tree/main/aqua2_cloud_website/guide/guide_offline_version.html)
+A basic guide for getting started is available at:  https://html-preview.github.io/?url=https://github.com/yu-lab-vt/AQuA2-Cloud/guide/AQuA2_cloud_guide.html
+This guide can also be downloaded: (https://github.com/yu-lab-vt/AQuA2-Cloud/guide/AQuA2_cloud_guide.zip).
+The guide is also provided as a navigable webpage when you login to any deployed instance of this system.

 ## AQuA2-Cloud Setup
 **If you are simply updating your AQuA2-Cloud to the latest version, skip to step 4.**